aoraki/linux-essentials/Centos7UserAndGroupManagement.md

 ```

 Password data is normally kept in the shadow file for security reasons.
 If you
-want your passwords to be stored in the /etc/passwd file, you can run.
-However
+want your passwords to be stored in the /etc/passwd file, you can run `pwunconv`.
-doing it this way you lose the password aging info from the shadow file.
+However doing it this way you lose the password aging info from the shadow file.
 ```
 centos@server1 ~]$ sudo pwunconv
 [centos@server1 ~]$ grep user1 /etc/passwd